offbynull/learn/Bioinformatics/input/input.md

    The idea is that once the experimental cDNA is introduced to that region, it should bind to the control cDNA that's been printed to form double-stranded DNA.
 The color emitted in a region should correspond to the amount of gene expression for the gene that region represents.
 For example, if a region on the sheet is fully yellow, it means that the gene expression for that gene is roughly equal (red mixed with green is yellow).

- * `{bm} greedy algorithm` - An algorithm that tries to speed things up by taking the locally optimum choice at each step.
+ * `{bm} greedy algorithm` - An algorithm that tries to speed things up by taking the locally optimal choice at each step.
 That is, the algorithm doesn't look more than 1 step ahead.

    For example, imagine a chess playing AI that had a strategy of trying to eliminate the other player's most valuable piece at each turn.
 It would be considered greedy because it only looks 1 move ahead before taking action.
 Normal chess AIs / players look many moves ahead before taking action.
 As such, the greedy AI may be fast but it would very likely lose most matches.